Working with Raspberry Pi

 Pi4B/3B+/3B/3A+ Hardware Connection

-- Use the "DSI-Cable-12cm" cable to connect the DSI port of the display to the 15PIN DSI port of the Raspberry Pi board.
+- Use the "DSI-Cable-12cm" cable to connect the DSI interface of the display to the 15PIN DSI interface of the Raspberry Pi board.

-- Use the "GPIO connection cable" to connect the power connector of the display to the 5V GND pin header of the Raspberry Pi board.
+- Use the "GPIO cable" to connect the power interface of the display to the 5V GND pin header of the Raspberry Pi board.

 - Secure the Raspberry Pi to the display with M2.5 screws.